 Cancer Council NSW aims to reduce cancer in the NSW community by encouraging people to lead cancer-smart lifestyles.
 However, it’s difficult to make healthy food choices if our lives are dominated by advertisers telling us to eat their junk food.
 This is especially a concern for our children, as they are more vulnerable to marketing messages.

 The majority of food marketing is for unhealthy products, such as sugary breakfast cereals, fast food and soft drinks.
 Research has shown that junk food marketing influences food preferences and increases pester power impacting the quality of a child’s diet and ultimately affecting their weight.
-The majority of overweight kids will become overweight adults, which significantly increases the risk of 13 different types of cancer including breast (post-menopause), bowel, kidney, liver, endometrial, ovarian, stomach, oesophagus, gallbladder, pancreas and prostate cancers.
+Children who carry excess body fat tend to carry it into adulthood, which significantly increases the risk of 13 different types of cancer including breast (post-menopause), bowel, kidney, liver, endometrial, ovarian, stomach, oesophagus, gallbladder, pancreas and prostate cancers.

 Cancer Council NSW want to help parents take back the control from the junk food marketers.
 The more people that join us, the stronger we will be as a community to beat the high rates of childhood obesity and work towards a cancer-free future.
 Children deserve to be protected against the aggressive marketing of unhealthy food, together let’s tell them they are Our Kids, and it’s Our Call!

 About one in four children in NSW have overweight or obesity which puts them at risk of preventable health conditions in the future.
-Children with obesity are over five times more likely to have obesity as adults.
+Children with excess body fat are over five times more likely to carry that excess weight into adulthood.

-Having obesity increases the risk of chronic disease, including 13 different cancers; making obesity prevention a priority area for Cancer Council NSW.
+Having excess body fat increases the risk of chronic disease, including 13 different cancers; making obesity prevention a priority area for Cancer Council NSW.